255BITS/giles/README.md

   try it here[LINK]
   * Your favorite language.
 Add it and issue a pull request.

-##Giles is a command line tool and API for:
+###Giles is a command line tool and API for:
 * Developing.
 Watch a directory and build output files when source files change.
 * Releasing.
-Building static assets for deployment to S3 or cloud providers(or for use in mobile frameworks)
+Building static assets for deployment
-* Extremely lightweight client-side development.
-Language/library agnostic.

 The goal of Giles is not to advocate a specific framework, rather to provide developers and designers functionality in the languages of their choice.
-With Giles' lazy-loading approach, it only forces you to include functionality that you actually use.

 ###To install run
     sudo npm install -g giles
-npm is available by installing nodejs[LINK]
+___npm is available by installing nodejs[LINK]___

 ###To get help
     giles -h
-If you ever need to run this, file a bug with me.
+_If you ever need to run this, file a bug with me._

 ###To watch the current directory, recursively
     giles -w
-Handles new files too.
-It will work even if you re-arrange your whole project.
+__Handles new files too.
+It will work even if you re-arrange your whole project.__

 ###To watch a specific directory, recursively
     giles directory -w
-This compiles to the same directory as the asset.
-Recommended: Start by evaluating a .coffee on a vertical piece of functionality.
+____This compiles to the same directory as the asset.
+Recommended: Start by evaluating a .coffee on a vertical piece of functionality.____

 ###To build all assets recursively, outputting to a specific directory
     giles . -o build
-It will mimic your source directory tree structure, if you like trees.
+_It will mimic your source directory tree structure, if you like trees._

 ###To ignore a directory, or multiple(will match recursively)
     giles . --ignore vendor,bin